Code-Institute-Submissions/History-Time/README.md

 I have tested using https://validator.w3.org/nu/#textarea

-index.html file had no errors while testing.

-index.css file had no errors.

-timeline.css had no errors.
+There is no errors and no warnings on my website.

 Sources